Search for displaced leptons in $\sqrt{s} = 13$ TeV $pp$ collisions with the ATLAS detector

 The number of background events remaining after signal selections is estimated from data while keeping the signal regions blinded.
 In SR-$ee$ and SR-$e\mu$, the dominant background comes from fake leptons, with a smaller contribution from leptons from heavy-flavor hadron decays.
 Zero events with a cosmic-tagged muon and electron were observed; therefore, the background contribution from untagged cosmic-ray muons in SR-$e\mu$ is expected to be negligible.
 Fake electrons typically result from the mismatching of a track to a photon.
 Fake muons result from the mismatching of an ID track to an MS track, and are comparatively rare since there is less activity and better pointing information in the MS than in the calorimeter.
-The quality criteria enforced in this analysis are uncorrelated between the two leptons in an event, a fact that is exploited to estimate the background contribution to the signal regions.
-The background is estimated using ratios obtained by measuring the number of events in regions with inverted quality criteria for either or both leptons.
-The same algorithm is used for SR-$ee$ and SR-$e\mu$, but due to statistical limitations in SR-$e\mu$, the \pt and \absdz requirements on the leptons are relaxed.
+Fake leptons tend to fail quality criteria, as a result, they have poor $\chi^2$ or inconsistent track and lepton $\pt$.
+Moreover, these requirements also remove heavy-flavor contributions which tend to have extra energy in their clusters compared to their tracks.
+As a result, the contribution of these backgrounds is estimated together.
+The quality criteria in this analysis are uncorrelated between the two leptons in an event, which has been verified in inverted regions in data.
+Since the variables are uncorrelated, they can be used to estimate the background contribution to the signal regions.
+The background is estimated with an ABCD method~\cite{Kasieczka:2020pil} by calculating the ratio of the number of events where lepton 1 passes inverted quality criteria (not including lepton $\pt$ or $\absdz$) and lepton 2 passes nominal requirements, and vice versa, divided by the number of events where both leptons fail the quality criteria.
+To estimate the background in SR-$ee$, where the two leading leptons are electrons, lepton 1 is the leading electron, and lepton 2 is the subleading electron.
+To estimate the background in SR-$e\mu$, where the two leading leptons are an electron and a muon, lepton 1 and 2 are the leading electron and muon, respectively.
+The same algorithm is used for SR-$ee$ and SR-$e\mu$, but due to statistical limitations in SR-$e\mu$, the \pt and \absdz requirements on the leptons are relaxed to $\pt > 50~\gev$ and $\absdz > 2$ mm.
 As the \pt and \absdz distributions are exponentially falling, this results in a conservative background estimate in SR-$e\mu$.